As Europe boils, climate change will fuel even worse heatwaves: Experts

 "Climate change is driving this heatwave, just as it is driving every heatwave now," said Dr Friederike Otto, senior lecturer in climate science at the Grantham Institute at Imperial College London and co-lead of the World Weather Attribution (WWA) initiative.

 "Greenhouse gas emissions, from burning fossil fuels like coal, gas and oil, are making heatwaves hotter, longer-lasting and more frequent.
-Heatwaves that used to be rare are now common," she said in a statement from the Global Strategic Communications Council, a climate outreach organisation funded by foundations, on Friday (July 15).
+Heatwaves that used to be rare are now common," she said yesterday in a statement from the Global Strategic Communications Council, a climate outreach organisation funded by foundations.

 WWA is an international collaboration created to answer the question: To what extent have specific weather events been influenced by climate change?